 Step 2 – There are different sections under this, including “Folders to add to Dropbox.”
 Click on this to choose the folder you’d like to rejoin, then click on “Add.”

 Working on Files with your Team

 Do you collaborate with a team on tasks?
 If your answer is yes, then you need to try out “Team Dropbox.”
 With this feature, you can share files with your team and work remotely.
-You can even choose different groups within your team to share files with and define privileges for each person.
+You can even choose different groups within your team to share files with and define each person's privileges.

 Step 1 – Open Dropbox and move to the sidebar on the left.
 Click on “Team” then “Create Free team.”

 Step 2 – Enter the name of your new team, then select “Choose new Team Dropbox.”
 You will need to provide an email address (work or personal) and a password.
 When you do, click on “Continue.”

 Step 3 – Invite new members from your team to join the team.
 When you enter their email addresses or names, click on “Continue.”